 Have you have ever changed your clothes, changed your hair, or decide to join a gym after looking in a mirror?
 Neurofeedback works in a similar way.
-It reflects to the mind how the brain is preforming.
+It reflects to the mind how the brain is performing.
 In other words, neurofeedback presents information to the brain about what’s happening in the brain.

-Concerning more severe issues, such as PTSD and ADHD, or on the other end of the spectrum, less severe cases, say someone simply wants to up his golf game, neurofeedback can provide the brain with a picture (of sorts) reflecting what normal, or high functioning, looks like.
-Because the mind has a directive of operating at its highest function and it likes to be rewarded, the brain will change itself to preform at a more desirable, and/ or higher function, simply by using the neurofeedback’s “mirror or picture.”
+Concerning more severe issues, such as PTSD and ADHD, or on the other end of the spectrum, less severe cases, say someone simply wants to up his golf game, neurofeedback can provide the brain with a picture (of sorts) reflecting what normal, or high functioning looks like.
+Because the mind has a directive of operating at its highest function and it likes to be rewarded, the brain will change itself to perform at a more desirable, and/ or higher function, simply by using the neurofeedback’s “mirror or picture.”

-As an illustration: When you learned a new task such as riding a bike, each time you felt good about how you did on the bike that day, your mind rewarded the brain with serotonin (a chemical in the brain that make you feel good).
-Because the brain was rewarded, it has a desire to preform the same task at the same level or higher the next time.
+As an illustration: When you learned a new task such as riding a bike, each time you felt good about how you did on the bike that day, your mind rewarded the brain with serotonin (a chemical in the brain that makes you feel good).
+Because the brain was rewarded, it has a desire to perform the same task at the same level or higher the next time.

 In order to retrain the brain to a more normal and/ or higher function, we give the brain rewards for functioning within an assigned quantitative normal range.
 Thus producing pleasure and high efficiency.
 An article I the Scientific American (2008) tells us the following: